patrickhuie19/codeowners-validator/docs/gh-action.md

           # ==== GitHub Auth ====

           # "The list of checks that will be executed.
 By default, all checks are executed.
-Possible values: files,owners,duppatterns,syntax"
+Possible values: files,owners,duppatterns,syntax,patterns"
-          checks: "files,owners,duppatterns,syntax"
+          checks: "files,owners,duppatterns,syntax,patterns"

           # "The comma-separated list of experimental checks that should be executed.
 By default, all experimental checks are turned off.
 Possible values: notowned,avoid-shadowing"
           experimental_checks: "notowned,avoid-shadowing"